The Gardener (Van Gogh)

-The Gardener, also known as Portrait of a Young Peasant or Provençal Peasant, is an oil on canvas painting by Vincent van Gogh, dated September 1889 and kept in the National Gallery of Modern Art in Rome.
+The Gardener, also known as Portrait of a Young Peasant or Provençal Peasant, is an oil-on-canvas painting by Vincent van Gogh, dated of September 1889 and held in the Galleria Nazionale d'Arte Moderna, in Rome.

 The painting, considered the most important by the Dutch painter among those in Italian public collections, is a masterpiece of Van Gogh's Provençal period and shows some of the fundamental themes of his painting, such as the use of the portrait, the relationship with nature and the combination of primary and complementary colors.

 Title and cataloging of the work

-Van Gogh—unlike he did with most of his paintings—does not mention The Gardener in any of his letters and therefore does not give it any title.
+Van Gogh, unusually, does not mention The Gardener in any of his letters and therefore does not give it any title.
 In any case, the canvas has always belonged to the catalog raisonné of Van Gogh's works.
 It first appeared in the catalog drawn up in 1928—revised in 1970—by Jacob-Baart de la Faille, entitled "The work of Vincent Van Gogh", which numbered the painting as 531.
 It was then included in the catalog "The complete van Gogh" (1980) by Jan Hulsker, who gave The Gardener the number 1779.
 In order to differentiate between the two cataloging systems, the critics associate the initials of the authors of the catalogs with the numbers of the different paintings.
 Therefore, The Gardener is, respectively, F531 and JH1779, depending on the cataloging system referred to.
 In the collection of the National Gallery of Modern and Contemporary Art in Rome, the canvas is cataloged under inventory number 8638.

 Although the work is often known by the title The Gardener, this is in fact a fairly recent title, which does not fully express the theme or message of the work.
 It is a title probably inspired by the background of the painting which, rather than recalling a cultivated field, resembles a garden.
 Instead, other hypotheses hold that the title derives from the possibility that it is the portrait of the gardener of the psychiatric hospital of Saint Rémy, where Vincent van Gogh was a patient between April 1889 and May 1890.

-Van Gogh's painter and friend, Émile Bernard, in his letters written in 1911 gave it the title Paysan provençal (English: Provençal peasant), while at the first exhibition of the impressionists, organized at the Lyceum in Florence in 1910, it was presented as Peasant's head.
+Van Gogh's friend Émile Bernard, in his letters written in 1911, gave it the title Paysan provençal (English: Provençal peasant), while at the first exhibition of the impressionists, organized at the Lyceum in Florence in 1910, it was presented as Peasant's head.
 More generally, in the cataloging of Van Gogh's works it is identified as Peasant or as Portrait of a Young Peasant, while in the collection of the Roman museum the title The Gardener (Provençal Peasant) has prevailed.